 Application Timeline and Process

-All final decisions related to admission deadlines, process, and decisions regarding admission are up to the department administrator, in collaboration with the admission committee.
+All final decisions related to admission deadlines, processes, and decisions are up to the department administrator, in collaboration with the admission committee.